redplane/rx-message-bus/README.md

         - `hookChannelInitialization`.

 - **2.2.0**:
     - Removed `channelAddedEvent`.
-When `hookChannelMessage`, it will ensure channel is created before publishing messages.
+When `hookChannelMessage`, it will ensure a channel is created before publishing messages.

     - Added `lifetimeInSeconds?: number` into `addMessage<T>(channelName: string, eventName: string, data: T, lifetimeInSeconds?: number): void`, message will be expired after lifetime exceeds.